pi-star-2025/pi_star/DMT2.md

 2 decisions: to see and to see “red”.

 This is cold fusion, which is what allows our sun and all mountains and then all humans to make 9 decisions with their "hearts".
-The hearts pulse this decision out.
+The hearts pulse this decision out like radios.

-All hearts/mountains/stars can meditate (looking *out* from the *inside* of our core blackhole) by seeing red, which to us is the same as spinning.
+All hearts/mountains/stars can meditate (looking *out* from the *inside* of our core blackhole) by seeing red wavelengths, which to us is the same as spinning.

 Seeing red turns stars into triangles (like the first 3 in π).
 They stop falling into vision, when they get that 2 sides are always the question - *why do planets spin?
 What is cold fusion?*